 Can I talk to my camper during the week?

 We do not provide campers with access to a phone or a computer.
-Should you need to contact a camper for an emergency, you may call the GENEVA office at 616.399.3150.
+If there is an emergency and you need to contact a camper, you may call the GENEVA office at 616.399.3150.
 If you call after hours, our voice mail will give you an emergency number to call.

 Can I visit my camper during the week?

 GENEVA does not have visiting periods for friends and relatives since the sessions are short and we cannot have people wandering the grounds during camp sessions for security reasons.

 Are there other way to communicate with my camper?

 You mail send snail mail (Letters only!) to: